Have you tried to open a European business bank account online? Welcome to the jungle.

 For example, some entrepreneurs hate the idea of holding 100% of their company’s cash in a single country or single bank.
 If the country is unstable, has unpredictable laws, has failure-prone banks, or is known for ambulance-chasing lawyers and frivolous lawsuits– keeping some of your company’s cash abroad just makes sense.

-Some entrepreneurs open European business bank accounts online to take advantage of certain arbitrage opportunities that aren’t available in other countries.
+Some entrepreneurs open business bank accounts online to take advantage of certain arbitrage opportunities that aren’t available in other countries.

 For example, government regulations in Europe keep prices artificially low for certain types of banking activities.
 Payment processors have to keep fees below certain amounts.
 And bank to bank transfers within the EU is regulated.

 European payment processors are sometimes more lenient.
 If you’re a new company with high transaction volume, some European payment processors may be easier and cheaper to deal with.
-Whereas in the US, you’d have your account frozen every few months, constantly have to send supporting docs, and pay double the fees, their European cousins are sometimes more laid back.
+Whereas in the US, you’d have your business banking account frozen every few months, constantly have to send supporting docs, and pay double the fees, their European cousins are sometimes more laid back.
 This alone can boost profits.

-Many entrepreneurs and businesses end up rejected for entirely avoidable reasons.
+Many entrepreneurs and businesses end up rejected for an account for entirely avoidable reasons.
 Here are the top reasons why businesses fail to open an EU bank account.

 Don’t go in blind.
 Don’t waste your applications.
 And stop repeating the same mistakes over and over again.